The Kolmogorov N-width for linear transport: Exact representation and the influence of the data: Optimal shift-isometric spectral decomposition

-Since the orthogonal projection is the best approximation, we are considering orthogonal decompositions of the spaces that are relevant for the transport problem.
-We find that the orthogonal space decompositions need to be tailored to a given function g in order to bound or represent $d_N(\rev{\cU_g})$ and $\delta_N(\rev{\cU_g})$ for that function $g$.}
+Since the orthogonal projection is the best approximation, we are considering orthogonal decompositions of the spaces that are relevant for the transport problem. \rev{However}, the orthogonal space decompositions need to be tailored to a given function $g$ in order to bound or represent $d_N(\cU^g)$ and $\delta_N(\cU^g)$ for that function $g$.